-FY 2022 FY 2023 FY 2024 Objective Measure Actual Target Target Strategic Priority Area: Tran sportation and Pla nning Improve the lives of residents through infrastructure programs that build stronger communities Percent of projects constructed by established target dates New Measure ≥85% ≥85% Percent of real estate processes that meet the estimated real estate portion of the construction schedule New Measure ≥75% ≥75% Strategic Priority Area: Well-Managed Government, foo cused on Equity, En gagement, and the Environment Protect a healthy tree canopy Average number of days to remove extreme priority hazardous street trees after notification ≤1 day ≤2 days ≤2 days Achieve canopy-neutral impacts when comparing trees removed to trees planted New Measure Maintain at least 100% canopy neutrality Maintain at least 100% canopy neutrality Improve the lives of residents through infrastructure programs that build stronger communities Percent of projects delivered within established budget 99% ≥90% ≥90% Effectively maintain vehicles and large equipment to ensure availability for departments to deliver services to the community Percent of vehicles that are available for use in normal operations 94% ≥95% ≥95% Provide cost effective building maintenance of the 200+ facilities within the city's portfolio that are at or below the Building Owners and Managers Association standards/Federal average Maintenance and repair costs per square foot New Measure At or below the Building Owners and Managers Association standards/Feder al average (currently < \$9.04 per sq. ft.)
+Objective Measure FY 2022 Actual FY 2023 Target FY 2024 Target objective Strategic Priority Area: Tran rurget Improve the lives of residents through infrastructure programs that build stronger communities Percent of projects constructed by established target dates New Measure ≥85% ≥85% Percent of real estate processes that meet the estimated real estate portion of the construction schedule New Measure ≥75% ≥75% Strategic Priority Area: Well-Managed Government, foc cused on Equity, En gagement, and the Environment Protect a healthy tree canopy Average number of days to remove extreme priority hazardous street trees after notification ≤1 day ≤2 days ≤2 days Achieve canopy-neutral impacts when comparing trees removed to trees planted New Measure Maintain at least 100% canopy neutrality Maintain at least 100% canopy neutrality Improve the lives of residents through infrastructure programs that build stronger communities Percent of projects delivered within established budget 99% ≥90% ≥90% Effectively maintain vehicles and large equipment to ensure availability for departments to deliver services to the community Percent of vehicles that are available for use in normal operations 94% ≥95% ≥95% Provide cost effective building maintenance of the 200+ facilities within the city's portfolio that are at or below the Building Owners and Managers Association standards/Federal average Maintenance and repair costs per square foot New Measure At or below the Building Owners and Managers Association standards/Feder al average (currently<\$9.04 per sq. ft.)
 At or below the Building Owners and Managers Association standards/Feder al average